pyjamabrah/pyjamabrah/content/products/c-language/index.md

           description: "In this section, you will learn how the text gets transformed int 0s and 1s that represent the instructions in the memory."
           sectionDuration: "1 hr 36 min"
           chapters:
-            - chapter: "08: Instruction Encoding and the rv32i ISA"
+            - chapter: "Instruction Encoding and the rv32i ISA"
               preview: ""
               type: "video"
               meta: 25:52
               attachments: 0
-            - chapter: "09: A tour of Toolchain, QEMU, GDB"
+            - chapter: "A tour of Toolchain, QEMU, GDB"
               preview: ""
               type: "video"
               meta: 16:23
               attachments: 0
-            - chapter: "10: demo - Assembly to binary, QEMU and GDB"
+            - chapter: "demo - Assembly to binary, QEMU and GDB"
               preview: ""
               type: "video"
               meta: 27:04
               attachments: 0
-            - chapter: "11: Instruction Encoder Decoder, Makefile and GDB Dashboard"
+            - chapter: "Instruction Encoder Decoder, Makefile and GDB Dashboard"
               preview: ""
               type: "video"
               meta: 26:43